mgcrea/benchmark-kaizoumark/_posts/2016-09-23-boot-minimal-linux-qemu.md

 where the kernel comes up with a minimum set of compiled-in drivers, and where additional modules are loaded from initrd.

-initrd is primarily intedned to be a bootstrap in RAM that allows the Kernel to get access to the 'real' rootfs, but we can also use it to simply boot the Kernel without providing a rootfs.
+initrd is primarily intended to be a bootstrap in RAM that allows the Kernel to get access to the 'real' rootfs, but we can also use it to simply boot the Kernel without providing a rootfs.

 We will see how we can create an initrd in the subsequent paragraphs.